clestial/wpsmartcrop/wp-smartcrop/readme.txt

 2. The additions to the Media Library interface.

-3. Adding the Custom Fields to a page and hiding the default meta boxes
+3. Same additions shown in the Insert Media pane.

 == Changelog ==